How To Do Chest Flys

 Use Chest Flys in a Full-Body Workout

-This is a great superset workout that strengthens your entire body.
+This is an excellent superset workout that strengthens your entire body.
 This workout includes chest flys for a more well-rounded chest and upper body!

-Full Body Strength Superset Workout: Start with a 3-4 minute warm-up using an active range of motion moves such as arm circles, hip circles, inchworms, and jumping jacks.
+Total Body Strength Superset Workout: Start with a 3-4 minute warm-up using a dynamic range of motion moves such as arm circles, hip circles, inchworms, and jumping jacks.
 Then perform each pair of superset exercises twice.

 10 Chest Flys

 Combining cardio and strength is a great way to get a complete workout.
 Use chest flys in this cardio-strength combo and get full results in less time!

 10-Minute Cardio-Strength Workout: Start with a 3-4 minute warm-up using a dynamic range of motion moves such as arm circles, hip circles, inchworms, and jumping jacks.
 Then go through each move below for 45-seconds, each with 15 seconds to rest, and transition to the next move.

 Skaters – 45 seconds

 Shuffle – 45 seconds